StratusLab/documentation/users-guide/src/main/markdown/08-apis.md

 # Programmatic Access

 How to use the various StratusLab APIs.
+Overview of API status.

 ## Libcloud API